ildar-shaimordanov/my-scripts/doc/cmdize.md

 * `/L` - Show the list of supported file extensions and applicable options.
 * `/E` - Set an engine for using as a the script runner.
 * `/W` - Set the alternative engine (for VBScript only).
+* `/P` - Display on standard output instead of creating a new file.

 # DESCRIPTION